Primary gravitational waves at high frequencies I: Origin of suppression in the power spectrum

 \subsection{Evolution and PS after the smoother transition}

-During the radiation dominated era, the rescaled mode function~$\mu_k(\eta)$ is given by Eq.~\eqref{eq:modefunctionrad} with the functions $m_k(\eta)$ and $n_k(\eta)$ being given by Eq.~\eqref{eq:mn-rd}.
-The coefficients $(\alpha^\mathrm{r}_k,\beta^\mathrm{r}_k)$ are obtained by matching the mode function and its derivative during the smooth linear transition [cf. Eq.~\eqref{eq:modetransition}] to the mode function and its time derivative during the radiation dominated era.
-The matching is to be carried out at the end of the period of the transition, viz. at $\eta_\mathrm{tr}=\eta_\mathrm{e}+\Delta \eta$.
+During the radiation-dominated era, the rescaled mode function~$\mu_k(\eta)$ is given by Eq.~\eqref{eq:modefunctionrad}, with the functions $m_k(\eta)$ and $n_k(\eta)$ being given by Eq.~\eqref{eq:mn-rd}.
+The coefficients $(\alpha^\mathrm{r}_k,\beta^\mathrm{r}_k)$ are obtained by matching the mode function and its derivative during the smoother linear transition [cf. Eq.~\eqref{eq:modetransition}] with the mode function and its time derivative during the radiation-dominated era.
+The matching has to be carried out at the end of the period of the transition, viz. at $\eta_\mathrm{tr}=\eta_\mathrm{e}+\Delta \eta$.
 On carrying out the matching, we find that the coefficients $(\alpha^\mathrm{r}_k,\beta^\mathrm{r}_k)$ can be written as

 where the matrix elements $(T_{11},T_{12},T_{21},T_{22})$ are given by

 and $W_k^\mathrm{r}=4ik/\pi$ is the Wronskian of the functions~$m_{k}(\eta)$ and $n_{k}(\eta)$ [see Eq.~\eqref{eq:wkr} and the comment following it].
 To proceed further, we make use of the results~$\mathrm{d}n_{ k}/\mathrm{d}\eta=ikn_{k}$ and $\mathrm{d}i_{ k}/\mathrm{d}\eta= (\mathrm{d}\tau/\mathrm{d}\eta) \mathrm{d}i_{ k}/\mathrm{d}\tau =(\mathrm{d}\rho/\mathrm{d}\eta) \mathrm{d}i_{ k}/\mathrm{d}\tau$.
 Together with Eq.~\eqref{eq:dzdeta}, these lead to the following expression for $T_{11}$: